Continual Learning with Strong Experience Replay

-In order to seek consistency, previous methods~\cite{NIPS2020_Buzzega, CVPR2022_Wang_vit, ICLR2022_AraniSZ} often employ a backward consistency loss to minimize the prediction distance (\eg Euclidean distance) with previous samples.
-However, as illustrated in \fig~\ref{fig_consistency}, the samples stored in the memory buffer are just a small subset of previous data.
-Using such a backward consistency on a few samples may lead to a local optimum solution, which cannot guarantee consistent predictions sufficiently.
-Inspired by the model regularization in LwF~\cite{TPAMI2017_Li}, we propose to address this issue by mimicking the future experiences of the old model on the current training data and design a forward consistency loss to further encourage consistent predictions in the rehearsal-based CL.
+As illustrated in \fig~\ref{fig_consistency}, the backward consistency memorizes past experiences from the previous samples stored in the memory buffer.
+However, when a limited number of previous samples are available, using backward consistency may lead to a local optimum solution, resulting in overfitting.
+To alleviate this issue, we develop a forward consistency loss to improve the model generalization on previous tasks.
+Specifically, by mimicking the future experiences of the old model on the current training data, seeking consistent predictions will increase the overlapping predictions~\cite{ICML2020_Knoblauch} between the new model and the old one.
+Besides, since the parameters of the old model are frozen, the previous knowledge can be well preserved when optimizing the model on new tasks.
+Compared to backward consistency, forward consistency leverages the complete training data and it can propagate prediction distributions to new tasks over time.

-Different from backward consistency which seeks consistent predictions on a limited memory buffer only, we introduce a novel idea of forward consistency that leverages the complete training data of the new task.
-As illustrated in \fig~\ref{fig_consistency}, forward consistency can also help to propagate consistent distributions to new tasks over time.
-Without storing additional previous samples, using a forward consistency loss can efficiently leverage more data to seek consistent predictions.
-By combining both backward and forward consistency losses, SER effectively preserves both past and mimicked future experiences.
-Compared to the closest method DER++~\cite{NIPS2020_Buzzega}, the proposed SER method additionally incorporates a forward consistency loss for model training.
-Despite its simplicity, extensive experiments on multiple image classification benchmark datasets show that SER outperforms DER++ by a large margin in class-incremental scenarios, \eg 8.5\% on the CIFAR100 dataset (20 tasks) and more than 15.5\% on the TinyImageNet dataset (10 tasks), see \tab~\ref{tbl_cifar100} and \ref{tbl_all}.
-Moreover, ablation study results on two datasets suggest that the forward consistency proposed in this work is more effective than the backward consistency loss used in DER++, see \tab~\ref{tbl_ablation}.
-Furthermore, comprehensive results also demonstrate the superiority of our SER method over state-of-the-art methods, especially when a few previous samples are available.
+The proposed SER method effectively reduces the forgetting issue by combining both backward and forward consistency.
+Compared to the closest method DER++~\cite{NIPS2020_Buzzega}, the SER method additionally incorporates a forward consistency loss for model training.
+Despite its simplicity, extensive experiments on multiple image classification benchmark datasets show that SER outperforms DER++ by a large margin in class-incremental scenarios, \eg 9.2\% on the CIFAR100 dataset (20 tasks) and more than 17.54\% on the TinyImageNet dataset (10 tasks), see \tab~\ref{tbl_cifar100} and \ref{tbl_all}.
+Furthermore, comprehensive experiments on multiple image classification datasets also demonstrate the superiority of our SER method surpasses the state-of-the-art methods by a noticeable margin, especially when a few previous samples are available.